Sushobhan55/sushobhan55.github.io/README.md

-## Sushobhan Parajuli
+# Sushobhan Parajuli

 Hi, I am Sushobhan.
 I am a mathematics undergraduate at CUNY Baruch College.
 I was a research fellow at Microsoft Research's Data Science Summer School and a Data Science fellow at CUNY Tech Prep.
 I like to work on Statistical Analysis, Machine Learning and Natural Language Processing projects.
 I primarily use Python and R programming languages.

-Look into this [research replication](http://htmlpreview.github.io/?https://raw.githubusercontent.com/msr-ds3/covid-nyc-2022-group-5/main/Research-Replication.html) that I produced during my time at Microsoft Research's school.
+Look into this [research replication](http://htmlpreview.github.io/?https://raw.githubusercontent.com/msr-ds3/covid-nyc-2022-group-5/main/Research-Replication.html) that I produced at Microsoft Research's school.

 [Grabanswer](https://github.com/Sushobhan55/Roberta-QuestionAnswering) is a web application that utilized transformer machine learnig model to answer questions without having to read an entire text.